 Patrick drew several Sacred Pencil Art of Our Lady of Hope, St. Joseph, the Passion of Christ, St. Pope John Paul II, St. Padre Pio, St. Mother Teresa of Calcutta, St. Michael the Archangel.
 The Campbell family also built Rectory altars, Church altars, Processional Crosses and Altar crosses among others.

-The Cross of St. Benedict Society is a mnistry partner of a non-profit organization based in Birmingham called the United for Life Foundation.
+The Cross of St. Benedict Society is a ministry partner for a PRO-LIfe organization based in Birmingham called the United for Life Foundation.
+All tax-deductible donations are directed to them to help the mission that God has placed with the Campbell family.

 Listen and watch to the video testimony that brought conversions and physical healing: